Clear, unambiguous responsibilities

 Contrast this with a ‘task’ mindset.

-We view tasks as something we complete, not own.
+Tasks are something we complete.
 Often, tasks come with instructions - ‘prepare a report using this template’.
-Whether it provides meaningful information when it’s complete is irrelevant to me.
+Whether it provides meaningful information when it’s done is irrelevant to me.
 Tasks are focused on accountability for execution, not accountability for outcomes.

 And that’s why tasks are a poor substitute for clear, unambiguous responsibilities.

 So what makes a responsibility clear and unambiguous?
 And how do responsibilities actually create alignment, accountability, transparency, trust, and engagement?
-The answers drive high performance.
-Once you see the full picture, performance starts to look different.
-More simple.
+Those questions are what drive high performance.
+When you’re comfortable with that big picture, performance starts to look different.
+Simpler.
 More practical.
 More complete.
 And more sustainable.

 Responsibilities are the practical foundation that sets everything in motion.